40 Greatest Screenwriters of all timeby rfakhre | created - 21 Sep 2016 | updated - 24 Sep 2016 | Public

 37. Ethan Coen

 Ethan Coen was born on September 21, 1957 in Minneapolis, Minnesota, USA as Ethan Jesse Coen.
-He is a producer and writer, known for A Serious Man (2009), Inside Llewyn Davis (2013) and Fargo (1996).
+He is a producer and writer, known for The Ballad of Buster Scruggs (2018), A Serious Man (2009) and Inside Llewyn Davis (2013).
 He has been married to Tricia Cooke since October 2, 1990.
-They have two children.
+They have two ...

 "You seek a great fortune, you three who are now in chains.
 You will find a fortune, though it will not be the one you seek.
 But first... first you must travel a long and difficult road, a road fraught with peril.
 Mm-hmm.
 You shall see thangs, wonderful to tell.
 You shall see a... a cow... on the roof of a cotton house, ha.
 And, oh, so many startlements.
 I cannot tell you how long this road shall be, but fear not the obstacles in your path, for fate has vouchsafed your reward.
 Though the road may wind, yea, your hearts grow weary, still shall ye follow them, even unto your salvation." - Blind Seer( O Brother, Where Art Thou?
 (2000))